igreil/truecaps/README.md

 * Modularization with `\input`
 * Look into support for more exotic (Latin-based) languages, like Vietnamese, Yoruba and some other African (Native American?) writing systems
-* Add sanity checks for missing glyphs
+* Sanity checks for missing glyphs?
 * Silent option to disable warnings (Letters X and Þ will remain unsupported for the foreseeable future)
 * Simplify and optimize code, remove redundancies
+* Some more documentation
 * Submit v1.0 to CTAN

 ## History